Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 #### FPortUpShort - 1 byte header
 In that case RuleID size is 0, the rule is the FPort=FPortUpShort and only fragmented payload can be transported.
-In order to minimise ACK, windows size is set to 0.

 * **RuleID**: size is 0 bit in SCHC header, not used.
 * **Window index**: encoded on W = 0 bit, not used